1. Does the swim start on shore or in the water?

 17. What do I do if I lose my timing chip?

-Notify a Race Official (wearing an orange volunteer shirt) and continue the race.
+Notify a Race Official (wearing a red volunteer shirt) and continue the race.
 You will still receive your overall finish time, however splits will not be available.

 18. Do swimmers check-in?
 Do Kayakers?

 19. What if I lose my swim cap?

 Extra caps will be at the MC table.
-The MC table will be near the beach if you need a new swim cap.
+The MC table will be at the back of the bathhouse overlooking the beach, if you need a new swim cap.

 20. Do I need a swim cap?

 Yes, all swimmers are required to wear swim caps.
 Individuals wear YELLOW caps, Teams wear GREEN caps.

 21. Where does the race finish?

 At Bayside Park, near the pavilion.
 This is across the road from the Beach (T1).

 22. Where do I return my Timing Chip Band?

 After you cross the finish line, enter the chute where you will remove your timing chip band and drop in a bin/bucket.

 23. Are post-race refreshments provided?